 Steve Scully of C-SPAN will moderate the town hall meeting format of the second debate on Oct.
 15.

 NBC’s Kristen Welker will moderate the final presidential debate.

 Fox News anchor Chris Wallace moderated the first debate.

 Each of the debates will run for 90 minutes with no commercial breaks.

 How can I watch?

-You will be able to watch on the major networks, as well as online.
-Check back here in the days prior to the debates for more information about streaming on Click2Houston.com.
+You will be able to watch on KPRC and all the major networks, as well as online, but please watch the event here, streaming LIVE on Click2Houston.com.